Positivity in the Renormalization of Effective Field Theory

 Let us combine the analysis for all channels in \eqref{eq:onshellRG_master}.
 The $s$ and $u$ channels for the RG of $c_{4n}$ induced by two dimension-$(2n+2)$ operators have definite sign, and the $t$-channel contribution vanishes for $n \ge 2$.
-We have thus proven the EFT $a$-theorem:

-While examples of this theorem are known in the scalar case~\cite{Arkani-Hamed:2020blm,Bellazzini:2020cot,Bellazzini:2021oaj} by explicit calculations and at dimension eight in the SMEFT~\cite{Chala:2021pll,Chala:2021wpj}, our proof holds for arbitrary spins and mass dimension.
+We have thus proven \sug{the RG positivity: } While examples of this theorem are known in the scalar case~\cite{Arkani-Hamed:2020blm,Bellazzini:2020cot,Bellazzini:2021oaj} by explicit calculations and at dimension eight in the SMEFT~\cite{Chala:2021pll,Chala:2021wpj}, our proof holds for arbitrary spins and mass dimension.
 This theorem leads to the solid lines in Fig.~\ref{fig:RG_plot} for the running of $c_{4n}$.
 The vanishing of the $t$-channel discontinuity for higher-dimensional operators also leads to a corollary for a new type of non-renormalization theorems which we will discuss later.

 As we have emphasized, our proof relies only on unitarity, analyticity, and Lorentz invariance in the \emph{IR} EFT regime, while being agnostic on the UV completion.
 This is in contrast to the argument for the signs and zeros in the RG at the dimension-8 level in~\cite{Chala:2021wpj}, which uses positivity assumptions in the \emph{UV}, together with a classification of operators in weakly-coupled UV completions.
-The EFT $a$-theorem \eqref{eq:athm_precise} thus explains and generalizes the findings of \cite{Chala:2021wpj} from a pure IR perspective.
+The \sug{RG positivity} dictated by~\eqref{eq:athm_precise} thus explains and generalizes the results of \cite{Chala:2021wpj} from a pure IR perspective.